CBOT Corn Futures and Corn Options

 ethanol has increased its demand because of the high prices for petroleum

 products.
-Many experts agree that if crude oil prices stay above $45/barrel it
+Some experts believe that if crude oil prices stay above $45/barrel it

 is economically feasible for ethanol to be produced and added to unleaded